 Technical Data Series

 The following is a list of the current Technical Documents available from the Steel Door Institute.
-All of these documents may be downloaded free of charge, and are also available collectively in a single PDF called the Fact File.
+All of our standards are free of charge, and are also available collectively in a single PDF called the Fact File.

 Note: All values which do not carry specific tolerances or are not marked maximum or minimum shall have the following tolerances: Linear dimensions shall be ± 1/16 in.
 (1.6 mm).
 Weight or force shall be ± 2%.
 Angles shall be ± 2 degrees.
 Where only minus tolerances are given, the dimensions are permitted to be exceeded at the option of the manufacturers.

 This document was developed to establish guide criteria for the selection and usage of 1-3/4" and 1-3/8" standard steel doors in such building types as apartment, dormitory, hotel/motel, hospital/nursing home, industrial, office and school.

 111-A Recommended Standard Steel Door Details